mnahkies/ng-qrcode/README.md

 #### margin: number (optional)
 An optional amount of margin to be rendered within the canvas element.
 Defaults to 4, where the unit is the size of one "dot" in the QR code.

+#### scale: number (optional)
+Only used when size not provided.
+Represents the number of pixels per module/dot.
+Defaults to 4.

+#### maskPattern: number (optional)
+Mask pattern used.
+Defaults to selecting the best based on content.

 ### Directive
 If the provided component is not flexible enough for you, there is also a [directive](projects/ng-qrcode/src/lib/qr-code.directive.ts)